 By default, an entry in the page cache is invalid if its time stamp is older than the current time stamp.
 If a new request comes in and the webadapter detects an expired entry, a new request is sent to the application server.
 If there are multiple requests for an expired entry, we open only one request to the application server.
 All the other requests get the expired entry until the single application server request returns a new entry.

 There are two ways to invalidate the page cache:

 1) The first is to invalidate the complete page cache.
 Instead of deleting or touching all entries in the page cache, we generate a new page cache ID and read/store entries from/in a new physical directory.
 In this case the expiration behavior described above does not work.
 Therefore, this type of invalidation has a huge performance impact.
 However, there is a way to prefetch the page cache which is described below.

 2) The second approach is using keywords to invalidate only specific pages.
 Invalidation of the whole page cache always leads to decreased performance until the invalidated pages are cached again, so the selective page caching is most likely less harmful.
 In addition, the selective cache clearing sets the time stamp of page cache entries to somewhere in the past.
-Hence, the expiration behavior described above, an asynchronous thread is started that removes the pages from the file system as well as the entries from the index within a few seconds.
+Contrary to the expiration behavior described above, an asynchronous thread is started that removes the pages from the file system as well as the entries from the index within a few seconds.

 Note that after mass data replication the first approach - complete invalidation by using a fresh page cache ID and directory - is used.
 This allows to rollback to the old page cache ID and directory if a replication process is undone.

 In addition, there is a way to perform invalidation by Java code, see Cookbook - Cache Management.

 If the page cache is invalidated on the Application Server, the invalidation on the WebAdapter / WebAdapterAgent does not happen immediately.